shamil/node-zabbix-sender/README.md

 // Add item with default host Sender.addItem('httpd.logs.size', 1024);

+// Add item with timestamp
+Sender.addItem('webserver', 'httpd.running', 1, 1634645976);

+// Add item with timestamp and nanoseconds Sender.addItem('dbserver', 'mysql.ping', 0, 1634645976, 758000000);

+// Add item with default host with timestamp.
+The host has to be set to an empty string in this case.
+Sender.addItem('','httpd.logs.size', 1024, 1634645976);

 // Send the items to zabbix trapper Sender.send(function(err, res) {
     if (err) {